452 Fifth Avenue: 2000s and 2010s

+2020s to present

 In October 2021, PBC announced it would sell 452 Fifth Avenue and use the profits to invest in Israeli properties.
 That December, Andrew Chung of the Innovo Property Group announced he would acquire the building for $855 million.
-The sale was originally supposed to be finalized in May 2022, but Chung was unable to obtain the required financing by then.
+The sale was originally supposed to be finalized in May 2022.
+HSBC announced that month that it would relocate to the Spiral in Hudson Yards in January 2024.
 Chung had put down $30 million for the purchase but was not able to raise $200 million before the deadline.
 The deal fell through shortly after HSBC announced its relocation to Hudson Yards.
 Instead, PBC kept Chung's down payment and refinanced the building with a $385 million loan from JPMorgan Chase.
+The tower itself was rebranded as 10 Bryant Park.

+PBC unsuccessfully attempted to sell the building again in February 2023, shortly after HBK Capital Management and Novartis moved into the building.
+Later that year, JPMorgan Chase sought to sell the loan that it had placed on the building.
+PBC's parent company Discount Investment Corporation announced in March 2024 that it wanted to pay off $400 million in debt on the tower by selling off bonds.
+That May, PBC paid off the building's loan with $385 million from the Tel Aviv Stock Exchange, and the owners also announced plans to renovate 452 Fifth Avenue.
+Amazon agreed to lease nine stories at 452 Fifth Avenue in April 2025, moving into some of HSBC's former space.

 Critical reception

 Norval White and Elliot Willensky, in the AIA Guide to New York City, said the Knox Building an "exuberant Classical showcase was built for Col. Edward Knox, hatter to Presidents".
 After the Republic National Bank offices opened in the Knox Building in the 1960s, architectural writer Ada Louise Huxtable praised the building as having been "beautifully restored", with the design complementing the New York Public Library Main Branch.
 She described the interiors as having "a kind of Beirut Louis XVI atmosphere out of Beirut".

 When the Republic National Bank Tower was being constructed, Paul Goldberger praised the Knox Building as a "lyrical classical gem".
 By contrast, he believed that, despite the measures taken to incorporate the Knox Building into the tower's design, "the tower bears down over the old building, turning this strong classical structure into a quaint little toy".
 When the second annex was built in the 1990s, Peter Slatin wrote for The New York Times that the first tower "exemplifies the now largely discarded approach to designing buildings that clearly denote their separateness from their historic setting".
 Christopher Gray wrote for The New York Times in 2010 that the Knox Building "makes the sumptuous New York Public Library [main building] look positively demure".